my-crazy-lab/knowledge-based/2.0.0/Vinsmartfuture.md

   - **Bulkhead Pattern:** Separate thread pool/queue per dependency; failure of B does not crash A.
   - **Circuit Breaker:** Open circuit when dependency fails repeatedly to avoid cascade failure.
   - **Rate Limiting / Throttling:** Limit requests to reduce load → system degrades "softly."

+# Lab

+- Test the project in Vin, research paper related for excited